murggu/fab-demos/fab-cli-tutorial-data-science/README.md

-# fab-demo-tutorial-lakehouse
+# fab-cli-tutorial-data-science

-Scripts to deploy the [lakehouse tutorial](https://learn.microsoft.com/en-us/fabric/data-engineering/tutorial-lakehouse-introduction) into your Fabric workspace.
+Scripts to deploy the [data science tutorial](https://learn.microsoft.com/en-us/fabric/data-science/tutorial-data-science-introduction) into your Fabric workspace.

 This includes:
 - 1 workspace